tillwenke/museum_item_classification/README_modelling.md

 ## pred_voter

-In this notebook the different models are combined to vote on classification.
+In this notebook the different models are combined to vote on classification and some text-keyword -> type classifiers are tried.